How to Expose Roots on Bonsai: A Simple Guide on Nebari

 Why Expose Bonsai Roots:

 The reason why surface roots are important is that they help us to see the age of a tree.
 In younger trees, roots mostly remain under the soil and are rarely visible.
-With age, they start to show up above soil level.
+With age, they start to show up above the soil level.
 The older the tree the more roots we are likely to see on the surface.

 A good amount of exposed roots also shows stability.
 A tree with wide-spreading roots is more likely to survive natural catastrophes like storms.

-However, not all trees have good surface root growth.
-There is a variety of factors that influence this – species, local climate, soil conditions, etc. Luckily for us, there are bonsai techniques that can help us in creating exposed roots.
+Luckily for us, there are techniques that can help us in creating exposed roots.

 How to Create Nebari or Exposed Roots on Bonsai: